Icesave/eldhusidhjajoafel/README.md

 ![alt text](src/imgs/bubbleboi.png?raw=true "Bad guy")

 To blow them up you need to hit them with your pitchfork.
-*But watch out!*
-When they blow up, smaller ones come out.
+*But watch out!* when they blow up, smaller ones come out.
 There are 5 levels and have increasing difficulty.
 Also, you can only shoot your pitchforks one at time.